-Magnesium has strong relationships with calcium.
+Magnesium has a strong relationship with calcium.
 You see that calcium is the main reason for the appearance of stones.
-Deficiency of magnesium triggers calcium to deposit in kidneys or urinary tract.
+The magnesium deficiency triggers calcium to deposit in the kidneys or urinary tract.

 Besides it, phosphoric acid pulls magnesium from bones.
 If there is no sufficient magnesium, calcium forms debris and stones.

 Magnesium helps dissolve calcium.
-This process is vital in all parts of the body, starting from cells and ending tissues and organs.
+This process is vital in all body parts, starting from cells and ending in tissues and organs.

-Deficiency of magnesium shows as the fibrositis, atherosclerosis, muscle spasms, stones, and breast tissue calcification.
-What is scary that these calcifications need to be explored because you can think that you got cancer.
+The magnesium deficiency shows fibrositis, atherosclerosis, muscle spasms, stones, and breast tissue calcification.
+What is scary is that these calcifications need to be explored because you can think that you got cancer.
 There are mammograms, X-rays, and breast tissue biopsies involved.
 Who wants it?
 Not you and not me, thank you.

-Too much calcium in the body and less of magnesium causes problems.
+Too much calcium in the body and more minor magnesium cause problems.
 Why?
 Magnesium lets calcium dissolve and prevents it from forming crystals, debris, and stones.

 According to Dr. Carolyn Dean, M.D., N.D.